23digital123/MyFirstRepository/README.md

 # hello-world
 Just another repository

-My First comment to apply the changes on readme.txt under the branch.
-I am here through readme.txt What is the problem??
+My First comment to apply the changes on readme.txt under the branch..
+I am here and now everything has been fixed.
+No further action needs to be deduce.